nushell/nushell.github.io/commands/docs/into_binary.md

 ```

-convert an integer to a nushell binary primitive with compact enabled
+convert an int to a nushell binary primitive with compact enabled
 ```nu
 > 10 | into binary --compact
 Length: 1 (0x1) bytes | printable whitespace ascii_other non_ascii